On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction: Discussion

 In our formula, only non-radial current segments in a current loop contribute to the magnetic field in the electro-quasi-static magnetic forward model.
 This has consequences in applications where individual segments of a closed current loop are given specific physical meanings, as their individual contributions may be ambiguous unless the chosen mathematical model is clearly specified.
 For example, Section~\ref{ecd_results} demonstrates the case of MEG where a primary line current source and the associated passive volume currents are considered.
 In our formulation, motivated by~\cite{sarvas1987basic}, an origin at the center of the spherical head model results in primary current contributions only, i.e., $\mathbf{B}(\mathbf{r}) = \mathbf{b}_{pri}(\mathbf{r})$ and $\mathbf{b}_{vol}(\mathbf{r}) = \mathbf{0}$.
 However, it is possible to choose an origin that coincides with either of the other two triangle vertices, leading to volume current contributions only, i.e., $\tilde{\mathbf{B}}(\tilde{\mathbf{r}}) = \tilde{\mathbf{b}}_{vol}$ and $\tilde{\mathbf{b}}_{pri}(\tilde{\mathbf{r}}) = \mathbf{0}$.
 In this translated origin, an ECD fit thus localizes the dipole to the volume current edge with high GOF and a significant LE as seen in Figure~\ref{fig:4}.
 This may result in an incorrect interpretation of the ECD fit corresponding to the primary current, when it is in fact localized to the volume current edge.

-In Section~\ref{sec:volume_current_line}, we showed that any volume current distribution can be equivalently expressed as a simple line current segment closing the loop with the primary current segment.
-Furthermore, in section~\ref{sec:mean_value_theorem}, we proved that a straight finite-length segment of current can be equivalent to an infinitesimally short segment, i.e., equivalent dipole approximation.
-Then in section~\ref{sec:inverse_relation}, we showed that for origins lying in the plane of the triangle, there is at least one near-perfect ECD fit (or equivalently, current triangle with two radial edges) in the same plane.
+In section~\ref{sec:inverse_relation}, we showed that for origins lying in the plane of the triangle, there is at least one near-perfect ECD fit (or equivalently, current triangle with two radial edges) in the same plane.
 This is true even if the origin does not coincide with a triangle vertex.
 Figure~\ref{fig:6} shows that at least one of these near-perfect fits is a current triangle with the same surface area as the original current triangle itself.
 These ECD fits/equivalent triangles with high GOF that one may obtain when performing an ECD fit do not localize to the primary current edge as desired.
 As can be seen from its LE subplot in Figure~\ref{fig:5}, they may not necessarily mean anything physically at all.
 This is another example where prematurely assigning the meaning of a primary current to an ECD fit with high GOF may be misleading.